Mosaic Bloom Counseling, LLC

 What Services Are Offered?

-At Mosaic Bloom Counseling, we offer a range of services including Cognitive Behavioral Therapy, EMDR, and specialized Trauma Therapy Counseling to help you navigate your path to healing.
+At Mosaic Bloom Counseling, I offer a range of services including Cognitive Behavioral Therapy, EMDR, IFS and specialized Trauma Therapy Counseling to help you navigate your path to healing.

 Trauma-Focused Therapy